Xunzhuo/aibrix/samples/deepseek-r1/README.md

         ]
     }'
 ```
-> Note: `-H "routing-strategy: least-request"` header can be removed if you like to use default kubernetes routing strategies
+> Note: `-H "x-aibrix-routing-strategy: least-request"` header can be removed if you like to use default kubernetes routing strategies

 You supposed to see some response like below